Sensanaty/airp2p/README.md

 ## Get some money for those games gathering dust!

-A service which allows people to rent out the games that they no longer play.
+A service which allows people to rent out the games that they no longer play (not IRL).
 A project made following the intensive LeWagon fullstack program.

-Built on Rails 5.2, Ruby 2.6.0
+Built on Rails 5.2, Ruby 2.6.0.

 The main collaborators on this project: